Bishkek To Tbilisi (69 Days) Kyrgyzstan To Caucasus (Cabt59)

 Itinerary

 Kyrgyzstan's leafy, relaxed capital is a largely Soviet-built city, softened somewhat by its many boulevards and tree lined streets.
-We take a few days here in a comfortable, friendly hostel to recharge our batteries.
-We can enjoy the cafés and restaurants dotted around the city, there is no shortage of bars and nightclubs, and for those so inclined there are also a few cinemas and shopping districts.
+We have a free day here today to explore and enjoy the cafés and restaurants dotted around the city; there is no shortage of bars and nightclubs, and for those so inclined there are also a few cinemas and shopping districts.

 Bishkek is also home to a number of museums, including the Kyrgyz State Historical Museum and Zoological Museum, which have exhibits that explain more about Kyrgyzstan political and natural history, and there are a number of parks and other public areas worth visiting to watch local life pass you by, the main one being Ala-Too Square, which once was dominated by a large statue of Lenin (this has now been moved to a smaller square in the city).